0cash/0cash-wallet/README.md

 ### Known issues and limitations

-1. Issue: The Horizen Desktop GUI Wallet is not compatible with applications that modify the ZEN `wallet.dat` file.
-The wallet should not be used with such applications on the same PC.
-For instance some distributed exchange applications are known to create watch-only addresses in the
-`wallet.dat` file that cause the GUI wallet to display a wrong balance and/or display addresses that do not belong to the wallet.
 1. Limitation: if two users exchange text messages via the messaging UI TAB and one of them has a system clock, substantially running slow or fast by more than 1 minute, it is possible that this user will see text messages appearing out of order.
 1. Limitation: if a messaging identity has been created (happens on first click on the messaging UI tab), then replacing the `wallet.dat` or changing the node configuration between mainnet and testnet will make the identity invalid.
 This will result in a wallet update error.
 To remove the error the directory `~/.ZENCashSwingWalletUI/messaging` may be manually renamed or deleted (when the wallet is stopped). **CAUTION: all messaging history will be lost in this case!**
-1. Limitation: Wallet encryption has been temporarily disabled in Horizen due to stability problems.
+1. Limitation: Wallet encryption has been temporarily disabled in ZENCash due to stability problems.
 A corresponding issue [#1552](https://github.com/zcash/zcash/issues/1552) has been opened by the ZCash developers.
-Correspondingly wallet encryption has been temporarily disabled in the Horizen Desktop GUI Wallet.
+Correspondingly wallet encryption has been temporarily disabled in the ZENCash Desktop GUI Wallet.
+1. Issue: GUI data tables (transactions/addresses etc.) allow copying of data via double click but also allow editing.
 The latter needs to be disabled.
 1. Limitation: The list of transactions does not show all outgoing ones (specifically outgoing Z address transactions).
 A corresponding issue [#1438](https://github.com/zcash/zcash/issues/1438) has been opened